yalogica/gulp-php-twig-boilerplate/README.md

-# Gulp with PHP & Twig Boilerplate
+# Gulp, PHP & Twig Boilerplate

 A simple and efficient boilerplate for PHP projects that combines the power of Gulp and the elegance of Twig.
 This boilerplate provides a solid foundation for rapid PHP development with a focus on automation and template rendering.